 PGCE Primary; Master of Arts (Drama and Theatre Studies); BA (English and History)

 I started teaching at St Anthony’s in May 2017.
-I have been teaching for ten years and have spent the last three of these working at a preschool in Wellington.
-I have also spent time teaching in London.
+I have been teaching for eleven years in Wellington and in London.
 I enjoy finding ways of making learning fun in the classroom and often incorporate children’s interests into my planning.
 I love working with children and helping them to achieve their goals.
 In my spare time, I like swimming, walking, cooking and reading.

 Kirsten Bouras, Teacher Aide & Librarian

 DipTchg (Secondary); BA (History)

 I am so pleased to be part of the wonderful St Anthony's School Staff.
 Our family has been involved in the school community for the past seven years.
 We have two daughters currently attending the school in both the Senior and Junior Syndicates, with one daughter now at College.
 I support both the teachers and the children of St Anthony's in my role as Teacher Aide as well as using my time in the library to help foster a life long love of reading.

 Reading Recovery Training, Dip Tchg (Primary), Dip TESL